YellowKll/ceix/README.md

 (planned to be a) tui feed reader

 Goals:
-	- write a functioning feed reader, that uses links to render html
+	- write a functioning feed reader, that uses links to render html <br />
-	- 0 comments
+	- 0 comments <br />
-	- write it in C (maybe later even some asm if I feel like it's running too slow)
+	- write it in C (maybe later even some asm if I feel like it's running too slow) <br />